DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/cloud_process_operation.rst

 Merge Point Clouds
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This operation takes in another point cloud as an input and merge these two point clouds.
-The user is also able to define the pose of the second point cloud.
+You are also able to define the pose of the second point cloud.
 The below image shows merging
 two point clouds with the second one being translated along z axis.

 .. image:: Images/cloud_process/cloud_process_merge_point_cloud.png